Roasting (metallurgy): Oxidative roasting

 Roasting the sulfide ore, until almost complete removal of the sulfur from the ore, results in a dead roast.

+Galena (PbS), the most common mineral of lead, is oxidized to lead oxide and sulfur dioxide gas (PbO and SO2).

+Oxide ores are also roasted, but here an additive is often employed.
+In the case of chromite (FeCrO4), the principal ore of chromium, roasting is conducted in the presence of sodium carbonate.
+The process gives a mixture of sodium chromate according to this idealized equation:

+Treating the roasted product with water yields a solution of sodium chromate, which is readily separated from various undesirable solids.

 Volatilizing roasting

 Volatilizing roasting, involves oxidation at elevated temperatures of the ores, to eliminate impurity elements in the form of their volatile oxides.
 Examples of such volatile oxides include As2O3, Sb2O3, ZnO and sulfur oxides.
 Careful control of the oxygen content in the roaster is necessary, as excessive oxidation can form non-volatile oxides.

 Chloridizing roasting

 Chloridizing roasting transforms certain metal compounds to chlorides through oxidation or reduction.
 Some metals such as uranium, titanium, beryllium and some rare earths are processed in their chloride form.
 Certain forms of chloridizing roasting may be represented by the overall reactions: